 - Print / Print to PDF - A way to print a hard copy of the submission or convert to a PDF to share digitally.
 The printing is managed by your web browser and will be slightly different based on your operating system and browser choice.

 You can send a message to the submitter of each of the selected submissions.
-This will be one message composition and the identical content will be sent to each recipient.
+The same customized message that you compose will be sent to each of your selected recipients.

 You can change the state of the entire group of submissions.
 The dialog to do this will be very similar to the regular state change dialog but has notable exceptions: